 Clarity: Clear Up What Is Presented

 Is your marketing message clear enough for clients to understand?
 Most companies rebrand themselves every so often to focus on something fresh and new.

 But you have to look at things from a client’s perspective.
 If you keep on making changes, consistency gets swept away.
 They would start to doubt if your group really understands their needs.

-Formulating and living true to a mission statement affects everything from how your group operates to how you treat your client paints a picture perfect of what clarity is when we talk of driving conversion rates.
+Formulating and living true to a mission statement affects everything from how your group operates to how you treat your client paints a picture-perfect of what clarity is when we talk of driving conversion rates.
 Share this to your clients.
 Show them.

-Clarity is a true understanding and reliance on the business to deliver what they promised.
+Clarity is a true understanding and reliance on the business to deliver what it promised.
 And conversions will only happen if all the other factors come together to make your offer and the client’s actions to take advantage of it, very clear.

 Stop Friction and Action Paralysis

 Two of the most significant issues that greatly affect conversion optimization are friction and action paralysis.
-Friction occurs when one key drivers does not go well with the others.
+Friction occurs when one key driver does not go well with the others.
 You may have established clarity and value to your clients, but if consistency is not present, then there is friction.
 This will not drive your clients to do more clicks on your page.
 They might even feel cheated.